Frequently Asked Questions

 Do you make leather or other non-traditional 'contemporary' kilts?

-No. I am a traditional kilt maker who makes traditional hand-sewn kilts from wool.
-If you are only interested in these other styles I could certainly refer you to some companies/individuals who do make them.
+No. We are a traditional kilt maker who makes traditional hand-sewn kilts from wool.
+If you are only interested in these other styles we could certainly refer you to some companies/individuals who do make them.

 Of course!
 Anyone can wear a kilt.
 That's like saying one must be French to wear a beret!
 Besides clan names, tartans are named for countries or districts (Scottish National for Scotland or Maple Leaf for Canada, for example) or are simply tartans based on other institutions (Black Watch or Great Scot).
 Believe it or not, even Scrooge McDuck and Shrek have their own tartans!
 By looking through the tartans listed in my order forms, you will find there are a great many non-clan affiliated tartans.
 In addition, you can have your kilt made in a solid colour.
 Irish kilt-wearers are especially fond of solid-coloured kilts, often in saffron or green.